-In sum, the goal of this proposal is to make genomic techniques and knowledge widely accessible to a broad range of researchers and stakeholders and to leverage data science expertise so that phenomic data collection and integration with genomic information are expanded, enhanced and coordinated.
+In sum, the goal of this proposal is to make genomic techniques and knowledge widely accessible to a broad range of researchers and stakeholders and to co-ordinate research opportunities between animal scientists, informaticians and agricultural engineers developing phenomic data collection.
+These opportunities will support the extended use of genomics technologies and ensure their integration with phenotypic initiatives.
 These actions will significantly increase national food animal production capabilities.

-- B. Relevance to stakeholders: - 1.
-Stakeholders and their needs
+B. Relevance to stakeholders

+1. Stakeholders and their needs